-Our production facilities are strategically spread worldwide across the United States, Spain, France, South Africa, Canada, Norway, Venezuela, Argentina, Poland, China and Mauritania.
-We operate quartz mines located in Spain, South Africa, Canada, the United States and Mauritania and timber farms and charcoal production units in South Africa.
+Our production facilities are strategically spread worldwide.
+We operate quartz mines located in Spain, South Africa, Canada, the United States and Mauritania and charcoal production in South Africa.
 Additionally, we operate low-ash, metallurgical quality coal mines in the United States.

 From time to time, in response to market conditions and to manage operating expenses, facilities are fully or partially idled.
-Due to current market conditions, facilities in Venezuela, South Africa and China are partially or fully idled.
+As of December 31, 2018, facilities in the United States, Spain, Venezuela, South Africa and China are partially or fully idled, as a result of current market conditions.